Millcreek Community Hospital

 malpractice, medical, dental and life insurance at no cost.
 Medical Insurance for the Intern and

-Hospital’s Pharmacy at a reduced rate.
-Life Insurance is provided with a benefit equal to
+Pharmacy at a reduced rate.
+Life Insurance is provided with a benefit equal to one year s

-meals while on-duty and while on-call at Millcreek Community Hospital, at no cost.
-Their family
+on-duty and while on-call at Millcreek Community Hospital, at no cost.
+Their family may join them

 Facilities: Millcreek Community Hospital has a well-equipped library where Interns may